 One method that may be used to help resolve disputes or disagreements during a divorce action is mediation.
-Mediation is a non-adversarial, meaning each side has an equal voice – it is not a “he vs. she” situation.
+Mediation is non-adversarial, meaning each side has an equal voice – it is not a “he vs. she” situation.

 Mediation can have high financial benefits because it is generally less expensive than litigation.
 However, certain elements are crucial to a successful mediation.
-An attorney with the Law Offices of Steven A Heisler, Esq PLLC can halp make mediation successful.
+An attorney with the Law Offices of Steven A Heisler, Esq PLLC can help make mediation successful.

-A sensitive mediator, usually a Michigan Attorney or someone from the Firend of the Court (FOC) who has been specially trained in mediation, must ensure that both sides have their voice heard.
+A sensitive mediator, usually a Michigan Attorney or someone from the Friend of the Court (FOC) who has been specially trained in mediation, must ensure that both sides have their voice heard.
 In relationships where one person holds significantly more of the power and money, it can lead to unsatisfactory results without fair input from both parties and the protection of an attorney being present.
-Though divorce mediation is not marriage counseling, it can have remarkably healing and therapeutic results for the couple so they can move on with their lives.
+Though divorce mediation is not marriage counseling, it can have remarkable healing and therapeutic results for the couple so they can move on with their lives.
 Our firm believes, in most cases, not all, that mediation should be tried to resolve all, if not some issues.
-By resolving some issues, it also can lower the cost of litigation.
+By resolving some issues, also can lower the cost of litigation.